Prince Edward Island Auto Insurance Requirements

 In PEI it is mandatory to have car insurance coverage for motorists on the road.
 The following are the mandatory coverage required for a standard automobile policy.

-Uninsured Automobile (Section D): The coverage protects insured against any losses due to bodily injury caused by a driver with no insurance and at-fault.
-In case that driver could be identified then the insured victim may also claim for any damages caused to the vehicle.
+Uninsured Automobile (Section D): The coverage protects the insured against any losses due to bodily injury caused by a driver with no insurance and at fault.
+In case the driver could be identified then the insured victim may also claim for any damages caused to the vehicle.

 Optional Available Auto Insurance Coverage in Prince Edward Island

 There are additional coverages that could be purchased on an auto insurance policy.
-These coverage have deductibles payable in the event of a claim.
+This coverage has deductibles payable in the event of a claim.
 The most common optional coverage that motorists get is for Collision and Comprehensive.